- General Info

 Antelope - Archery

-Two antelope, only one of which may be a buck.
-Archery antelope are not bonus and are included in the hunter’s 2017 combined season limit.
+Two: no more than one may be a buck.
+Archery antelope are not bonus and count toward the combined season limit.

 Antelope - Gun

 Antelope gun hunting is only available through the Department’s controlled hunts program or through the Landowner Permit Drawing (see wildlifedepartment.com.)